How much does it cost to build a house in the UK in 2020?

 In truth there is no simple formula to work out the cost to build a house.
 There are many variables to consider when estimating costs.

-Generally for a new build, architect designed home in London or the South East, a minimum construction cost might be in the region of £1,750 per square metre (approximately £160 per square foot), plus land acquisition and professional fees.
+Generally, for a new build, architect-designed home in London or the South East, a minimum construction cost might be in the region of £1,750 per square metre (approximately £160 per square foot), plus land acquisition and professional fees.
+Therefore, a typical 4 bedroom detached house of 150 square metres could cost £262,500 to build.

 View Architecture for London’s portfolio of recent residential projects.